PacktPublishing/Infrastructure-as-Code-with-Azure-Bicep/README.md

 **Streamline Azure resource deployment by bypassing ARM complexities**

 ## What is this book about?
-It�s no secret that developers don't like using JSON files to declare their resources in Azure because of issues such as parameter duplication and not being able to use comments in templates.
+It's no secret that developers don't like using JSON files to declare their resources in Azure because of issues such as parameter duplication and not being able to use comments in templates.
 Azure Bicep helps resolve these issues and this book will guide you as a developer or DevOps engineer to get the most out of the Bicep language.

 This book covers the following exciting features:
 * Get started with Azure Bicep and install the necessary tools